gtancev/n-count-r/README.md

 # n-count-r

-This is a simulation study for the stochastic online calibration of gas sensor networks in air quality monitoring.
+This is a simulation study for the stochastic online calibration of low-cost gas sensor networks with mobile references.